alirezaabbaszadeh/ECG_Heartbeat_Classification/README.md

 Modify the `db_name` and `save_directory` variables in `download_data.py` to target alternative PhysioNet databases or custom storage locations.

+## Ethics & Data Usage

+The MIT‑BIH Arrhythmia Database is distributed by PhysioNet under the [Open Data Commons Attribution License v1.0](https://physionet.org/content/mitdb/view-license/1.0.0/).
+The records are de‑identified, yet they originate from real patients and must be handled with the same care as other sensitive health information.

+- **Patient privacy.** Do not attempt to re‑identify participants.
+Any derived artifacts or shared models should remain free of information that could reveal individual identities.
+When publishing, present results in aggregate and avoid uploading raw ECG segments unless required and permissible.
+- **Permissible use.** The license permits research and educational activities provided appropriate attribution is given.
+Using the data for clinical decision making, regulatory submissions, or commercial products may require additional permissions from the data custodians and adherence to jurisdiction‑specific regulations (e.g., HIPAA or GDPR).
+- **IRB and consent.** The original data collection received institutional review board approval and informed consent.
+Because the released dataset is de‑identified, secondary analyses like those in this repository typically qualify for exemption from further IRB review.
+Investigators should nevertheless consult their local ethics committee, especially if combining these data with other sources or conducting human‑subjects research that could reintroduce identifiers.

 ## Preprocessing

 Convert the raw MIT‑BIH records into model‑ready examples with a two‑stage preprocessing pipeline.
 Run the scripts in sequence after downloading the database.